jhpyle/docassemble/_docs/logic.md

 ## <a name="fallback"></a>Fallback questions

-If a more recently-defined [`question`] or [`code`] block does not, for whatever reason, actually define the variable, **docassemble** will fall back to a block that is located earlier in the [YAML] file.
+If a [`code`] block does not, for whatever reason, actually define the variable, **docassemble** will "fall back" to a block that is located earlier in the [YAML] file.
-For example:

-{% include side-by-side.html demo="fallback" %}

-In this case, the special [`continue`] choice causes **docassemble** to skip the [`question`] block and look elsewhere for a definition of `user_wants_to_go_to_dance`.  **docassemble** will "fall back" to the version of the question that exists within `question-library.yml`.
-When looking for a block that offers to define a variable, **docassemble** starts at the bottom and works its way up.

-Such fall-backs can also happen with [Python] code that could potentially define a variable, but for whatever reason does not actually do so.
 For example:

 {% include side-by-side.html demo="fallback2" %}